yoasif/yoasif.github.io/_posts/2025-06-18-mozilla-backs-off-on-data-collection-firefox-labs-to-not-require-telemetry-or-studies-in-future-updates.markdown

 Starting in Firefox 138, [Mozilla started gating Firefox Labs features behind data collection]({% post_url 2025-06-16-mozilla-turns-firefox-away-from-open-source-towards-spyware-firefox-labs-now-requires-data-collection %}).

-In my last post, I explained that while testing builds have been a part of Firefox's open source legacy from the start, Mozilla had announced that some new Firefox features would be released via Firefox Labs.
+Mozilla had announced that some new Firefox features would be released via [Firefox Labs](https://blog.mozilla.org/en/firefox/firefox-labs-fx138/), saying:

-Although Mozilla published a blog post about Firefox Labs for the Firefox 138 release, they didn't mention that Firefox Labs would only be accessible if users had opted into data collection.
+>“We created Firefox Labs to get features into users’ hands earlier,” said Karen Kim, senior product manager at Mozilla.
+“It’s a safe space where people can turn things on, play around, and help us learn faster.”
+>
+>In the past, testing out new ideas usually meant downloading special builds like Nightly or digging into advanced settings.
+That’s not for everyone.
+Firefox Labs makes it way easier — just head to your Firefox settings, flip a switch, and try something new.

+There is no mention in the post that Mozilla is moving functionality behind data collection -- that was relegated to the [Enterprise release notes for 138](https://support.mozilla.org/en-US/kb/firefox-enterprise-138-release-notes "Firefox for Enterprise 138 - Release notes").

 Well, it has been a few hours since I posted, and there is reason to celebrate -- Mozilla is updating Firefox Labs to let people access features without needing to enable data collection.